Conformal Embeddings via Heat Kernel: The properties of , and its right inverses

-is of rank $\frac{n(n+1)}{2}-1$.
-Hence the matrix expression of $P_c(\Psi_t)P_c^T(\Psi_t)(x)$ is not invertible when $t\rightarrow 0_+$. \end{prop} \begin{proof} The expression (\ref{exp PPT}) can be achieved by employing the formulas in \cite[Proposition 21]{WZ} and direct computation, which we omit here.
-To see the rank of (\ref{rank of M}), notice that By the sharpness of Proposition \ref{Xi}, we know $\Xi(-\frac{1}{n-1})$ is not invertible and hence the whole matrix is of rank $\frac{n(n+1)}{2}-1$. \end{proof} The following proposition is due to \cite[Corollary 29]{WZ}, which is interesting to compare it with the case of $P_c(\Psi_t)P_c^T(\Psi_t)$. \begin{prop} For each point $x\in M$, and with respect to normal coordinates around $x$, we have:
+\end{prop} \begin{proof} The expression (\ref{exp P_cP_cT}) can be achieved by employing the formulas in \cite[Proposition 21]{WZ} and direct computation, which we omit here.
+To see the rank of (\ref{rank of M}), notice that By Proposition \ref{Xi}, we know $\Xi(-\frac{1}{n-1})$ is not invertible and of rank $n-1$. \end{proof} The following proposition is due to \cite[Corollary 29]{WZ}.
+It is interesting to compare it with the case of $P_c(\Psi_t)P_c^T(\Psi_t)$ described in Proposition \ref{P_cP_c^T}. \begin{prop} For each point $x\in M$, and with respect to normal coordinates around $x$, we have: